Network for Economic and Social Trends

 MA in Research for Policy and Evaluation

-MRPE Applications are now OPEN!
-Apply HERE.
+MRPE Applications are now CLOSED.

 Governing Research Centres